Spherical functions on spherical varieties: The Hecke module structure, multiplicity one and good test vectors.

 The last statement also has the following implication when $\GG,\HH$ are defined over a global field $F$ and locally at almost every place satisfy the assumptions of the Corollary: If $\Hom_{H_v}(\pi_v,\CC)\ne 0$ for every place $v$ of $F$, then $\Hom_{\HH(\Ad)} (\pi,\CC)\ne 0$, where $\Ad$ denotes the ring of adeles of $F$.

 The proof of the statements in the Corollary is straightforward and will be omitted.
-We notice that a variety which satisfies the assumptions of the corollary and is multiplicity-free for a generic irreducible unramified representation $\pi$ in the support of $\mathcal H_X$, i.e.\ $\dim \Hom_H(\pi,\CC)\le 1$, is actually multiplicity-free for \emph{every} irreducible unramified representation.
-However, this is not always the case:\footnote{This corrects an erroneous assertion in an earlier preprint of this paper.}
+We notice that a variety which satisfies the assumptions of the corollary is multiplicity-free not only for unramified representations in general position (in the support of $\mathcal H_X$), but for \emph{every} irreducible unramified representation $\pi$, i.e.: